Phanx/ZoneAchievementTracker/README.txt

 Localization
 ------------

-Compatible with English, Deutsch, Español, Français, Português, Русский, 한국어, 简体中文, and 正體中文 clients.
+Compatible with English, Deutsch, Español (EU), Español (AL), Français, Italiano, Português, Русский, 한국어, 简体中文, and 正體中文 clients.

-Translations are not required.

 Feedback
 --------

-Bug Reports:
+Bugs, errors, or other problems:
+	Submit a bug report ticket on either download page.

+Feature requests or other suggestions:
-Please use the ticket system on either download site to report problems.
+	Submit a feature request ticket system on either download page.

-Feature Requests:
-This addon is complete, and no feature requests will be considered.

-General Questions & Comments:
+General questions or comments:
-Use the comment system on the WoWInterface download page.
+	Post a comment on the WoWInterface download page.

-Other:
-If you need to contact me privately, you may do by private message on either download site, or by email at <addons@phanx.net>.
+If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download site, or email me at <addons@phanx.net>.
-Please note that I do not provide any private support or tutoring, and any such messages will likely be deleted without reply.